 Youth crime and antisocial behaviour are complex social issues but the benefits that sport has in reducing these issues is well documented.
 Across the UK, Councils are working with partners to run social inclusion projects to help engage with young people and sport plays an important part of that strategy.

 CMS ‘On the Road’ aim to promote social inclusion and community cohesion, reduce crime and disorder levels such as vandalism, drug abuse, hate crime and alcohol related problems.
 The diversionary activities are also intended to improve health and well-being and promote positive engagement between young people, the police and local authorities (councils, youth inclusion projects, fire department etc) and local community groups and businesses who fund and support these projects.

 The activities we will deliver will help raise the youth’s self-esteem and also improve personal discipline and respect to others.
 It will also give them an opportunity to gain citizenship skills.
 During our sessions, our projects will help to reduce the likelihood of individuals engaging in criminal activity and improve community involvement as positive role models

-CMS ‘On the Road’ will be using the StreetStadia which is portable Multi Use Games Area (MUGA) that is transported in a box trailer (or van) and can be erected in is little as thirty minutes to produce a safe environment in which to play a whole variety of sports.
-Used all over the world, StreetStadia is helping projects reduce anti-social behaviour by as much as 60%.
+CMS ‘On the Road’ will be using portable Multi Use Games Area (MUGA) that is transported in a box trailer (or van) and can be erected in is little as thirty minutes to produce a safe environment in which to play a whole variety of sports.
+This type of intervention is helping projects reduce anti-social behaviour by as much as 60%.